Arvind Kejriwal

 Arvind Kejriwal Political Career and Aam Aadmi Party (AAP)

+In 2012, Arvind Kejriwal founded the Aam Aadmi Party (AAP), a political party aimed at combating corruption and promoting transparency in politics.
 His political journey began with a significant victory in the 2013 Delhi Legislative Assembly elections, where AAP emerged as a strong contender and Kejriwal became the Chief Minister of Delhi for the first time.

+However, his tenure was short-lived, as he resigned in February 2014, citing the failure to pass the Jan Lokpal Bill in the Delhi Assembly.
 Despite this setback, Kejriwal and AAP’s popularity grew.
 In the 2015 Delhi Assembly elections, AAP won a resounding victory, securing 67 out of 70 seats.
 Kejriwal was re-elected as Chief Minister, and under his leadership, Delhi saw various reforms in areas like education, healthcare, and electricity distribution.

 Arvind Kejriwal Policies and Achievements